Hogwarts & Muggles:

 Prior to December 2004, almost all of Ms Rowling’s statements seemed to have been geared to the reading that Hermione was the youngest of the trio.
 Indeed, in her World Book Day interview of March, 2004, she went so far as to state that Hermione had started school early because of her intelligence (and, evidently, the fact that she had parents willing to jump through the proper hoops to make it possible).

-In view of the above information: as of March 2004, we concluded that we had been fairly unambiguously informed by Ms Rowling that Hermione is the youngest of the Trio.
+In view of the above information: as of March 2004, we concluded that we had been unambiguously informed by Ms Rowling that Hermione is the youngest of the Trio.
 I personally was inclined to believe that this may have been an unfortunate decision on Ms Rowling’s part.
-But she had made it plain that she meant it like that, so we were forced to accept it.
+But she had apparently made it plain that she meant it like that, so we were forced to accept it.

 Since that time Ms Rowling evidently rethought that statement, for in her website update of December 10, 2004 in the FAQ entry asking whether Hermione was nearly 11 or nearly 12 when she started Hogwarts Ms Rowling even more unambiguously stated that she was nearly 12, since you have to be at least 11 to attend Hogwarts.
-Which, if taken in conjunction with the March statement that she “started early” only suggests that Hermione may have had an extra year of Muggle secondary school before starting Hogwarts.
+Which, if taken in conjunction with the March statement that she “started early” only suggests that Hermione might have had an extra year of Muggle secondary school before starting Hogwarts.
 Ergo: Hermione is not the youngest of the trio.
 She is the oldest.
 All timelines claiming the contrary had now been rendered simply, wrong.

 This statement also complies with what she had already shown us in the text.
 Both Cedric Diggory and Angelina Johnson were 17-year-old 6th year students by the time of the commencement of the TriWizard Tournament at the end of October, and Angelina, at least had had her birthday just the previous week.